didendron/Number-of-primes-not-greater-than-n/README.md

 # Number-of-primes-not-greater-than-n
 Java program to count the number of prime numbers less than some natural number.
-This is the prime-counting function and here is a few her values: for 10: 4, for 100: 25, for 1000: 168, for 10000: 1229,
+This is the prime-counting function and here is a few their values: for 10: 4,< /br>
+for 100: 25,
+for 1000: 168,
+for 10000: 1229,